Filmed on 1 March 2016; published on 12 March 2016

 A video about the homeless encampments of the Great Depression, the situation in America today, and the solutions implemented by President Theodore Roosevelt long ago.
 What answers to this problem might be usefully considered today?
 Also, American work furlough programs as the wave of the future for prisoners convicted of less notably violent crimes.

-There is a lightly edited Summary after the video.
+There is an edited Summary after the video.
 Then there are additional sections that supplement the topic of the video.

 VIDEO BY ALICE